pdayquotient/drupal-govcon-2017/README.md

   'prefix' => '',
   'collaction' => 'utf8mb4_general_ci',
 );

+4. Modify your hosts file (C:\Windows\System32\drivers\etc\hosts)
+to map 127.0.0.1 to your Drupal instance, if running locally.
+For example, my hosts file has a reference like below:

+127.0.0.1	govcon2017.localhost
 ```

 ### Setup

+*Drupal > Admin > Extend*

 - Open the REST UI configuration page: /admin/config/services/rest
 - Scroll down to "External data resource"
 - Click the "Enable" button

+*Drupal > Admin > Configuration > REST*

 - Settings:
   - Granularity: Resource
   - Methods: GET (tick the checkbox)
   - Accepted request formats: json (tick the checkbox)
   - Authentication providers: basic_auth (tick the checkbox)
   - Submit configuration

-- Go to the Permissions management page: /admin/people/permissions
+*Drupal > Admin > People > Permissions*

 - Scroll down to "Access GET on External data resource resource", under RESTful Web Services
 - Tick the checkbox under "Anonymous User"
 - Save permissions

-- Copy the app.js file under `node_js` to another location on your computer
+*Other general setup steps*

-- Modify lines 16 & 17 of app.js to reflect your Drupal environment.
+- Modify lines 16 & 17 of [drupal_custom_modules]/node_js/app.js to reflect your Drupal environment
+- Copy the app.js file to another location on your computer
+- Open a command prompt/terminal and change the directory to the directory where you placed app.js
 - Execute the script: node app.js
 - Point your web browser at http://127.0.0.1:8081/
 - If you set up everything correctly, you should see the following output: